NISHANTH-KONCHADA/NISHANTH-KONCHADA/README.md

-- 👋 Hi, I’m Nishanth
+-  Hi, I’m Nishanth
-- 👀 I’m interested in Video editing
+-  I’m interested in Video editing
-- 📫 How to reach me contactnishanthk@gmail.com
+-  How to reach me contactnishanthk@gmail.com
-- 😄 Pronouns: chinnu